 Jake Hess, Founder of The Solar Academy, explained that pivoting to a two-touch closing strategy can help relieve sales pressure, and that empathy is a driving factor of this methodology:

 “I’m with Joe on the two-touch close, I love it, take the pressure off.
 I only have a certain amount of energy in a day to fight certain things with homeowners.
 This is not something I’d like to fight, so like James, Ashleigh, and Lilly said: Empathy is going to go forever on this objection.”

-Finally, James, Jake, and many other solar providers realized one key thing that can help differentiate a single quote from the rest of the pack: Almost every solar company is going to say that they are “the best” choice for the customer.
+Finally, many solar experts agree that one key thing can help differentiate your quote from the rest of the pack: Knowing that almost every solar company is going to say that they are “the best” choice for the customer.

 “Now that that’s out of the way, let’s look at everything you’re getting — your warranties, how this is going to affect you in a negative way, all of these things.
 But, for me to truly do that, I need to know what these other quotes are.
 You get those quotes, then let me show you the things to look for, let me show you the things to ask, and then I’m going to come back at a later date when you have all of the quotes and I’ll go through those with you as well.”

 Ashleigh would use a very similar approach, and would even take the initiative to create a resource for the lead that compares every aspect of each solar proposal in a single, accurate, and unbiased document: